hnphan/tiny-web-crawler/README.md

 brew install sbt
 ```

-### Installing
+### Running instruction

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+Once you have sbt install, you can play around with the program by following the examples below:

 ```
 Give the example